CGCookie/retopoflow/docs/v4/quick_start.md

 # Quick Start Guide

-This guide will help you get started with RetopoFlow {{ site.data.options.rf_version }}.
+This guide will help you get started with RetopoFlow 4.x.

 ## The Short, Short Version